 Spooky Symbols and Their Meanings

-The Fifth Fact, Pumpkins weren’t always the face of Halloween.
-Originally, the Irish used turnips.
-Immigrants in America found pumpkins more plentiful and easier to carve, thus the Jack-o’-lantern was born.
+The Fifth Fact: Pumpkins weren’t always the face of Halloween.
+Initially, the Irish used turnips.
+Immigrants in America found pumpkins more plentiful and straightforward to carve; thus, the Jack-o’-lantern was born.
 These glowing faces were meant to ward off evil spirits.
 The creativity that goes into these costumes is incredible.
-For example, my best friend is a breakout halloween costume designer.
+For example, my best friend is a breakout Halloween costume designer.

 The Halloween Costume Designer Has Arrived

-Side note, this year my bestie decided to go for a Lion King costume for her little son.
-He will sport the firey red lion’s mane, with all the frills and roars of a real lion.
+Side note: this year, my bestie decided to go for a Lion King costume for her little son.
+He will sport the firey red lion’s mane with all the frills and roars of a real lion.
 She is heavily into home economics.
-Not only does she design costumes for her family, she also creates a plethora of costumes for her friends and neighbors as well.
+Not only does she design costumes for her family, she also creates many costumes for her friends and neighbors.
 She is incredibly talented.
 Now carrying the title of a 5-star costume designer.

 Creative Costume Designs